-Please note that all performance information is at 31 December 2022.
+Please note that all performance information is at 31 December each year.
 For more up-to-date performance information, please contact the ACD.

-2022 VT Vanneck Global Growth Fund - Class F -14.1% VT Vanneck Global Growth Fund - Class G -14.6%
+2022 2023 VT Vanneck Global Growth Fund - Class F -14.1% 17.3% VT Vanneck Global Growth Fund - Class G -14.6% 16.7%

 NOTE: PAST PERFORMANCE SHOULD NOT BE TAKEN AS A GUIDE TO THE FUTURE.
-THE VALUE OF INVESTMENTS AND INCOME FROM THEM CAN GO DOWN AS WELL AS UP AND INVESTORS MAY NOT GET BACK THE AMOUNT ORIGINALLY INVESTED.
+THE VALUE OF INVESTMENTS AND INCOME

+FROM THEM CAN GO DOWN AS WELL AS UP AND INVESTORS MAY NOT GET BACK THE AMOUNT ORIGINALLY INVESTED.

-Profile of a
+Profile of a Typical Investor/Target Market: